 Our use of the terms “putting up” or “giving up” does not reflect how we feel about adoptive placement.
 These terms remain the most widely used search terms for those who are considering adoption for their baby, and we wish to reach all who seek this important information.

-To get started on your adoption journey, it is important to understand some of the fundamental aspects and frequently asked question about the process.
+To get started on your adoption journey, it is important to understand some of the fundamental aspects and frequently asked questions about the process.
 Here are a few things to know when considering adoption in Arkansas.

 Both single and married individuals may adopt in Arkansas.
 Couples trying to adopt must be married for at least 2 years before beginning the process.